carlosrm9/ska-serverless/tools.md

  ```
 This will install a Docker container with wsclean version 2.9.0

-Here we have an example of how to run this container to clean an already calibrated measurement (obs.calib.ms).
+Here we have an example of how to run this container to clean an already calibrated measurement (obs.calib.ms) in MS (measurement set) format.
 ```
 docker run -it -v path/to/obs.calib.ms:/data/ stimela/wsclean:1.6.3 wsclean -auto-threshold 3 \
 -size 1280 1280 -scale 8asec -mgain 0.8 -niter 1000 /data/obs.ms
 ```
 This will perform a simple cleaning to a 3 sigma noise level with 1000 iterations.
+The result of running this function will be serveral files: wsclean-image.fits, wsclean-dirty.fits, wsclean-model.fits, wsclean-psf.fits and wsclean-residual.fits, all of them FITS.
+The cleaned image file is wsclean-image.fits.

 ### CASA